project-evolve-listserve/home/_questions/anyq.md

 <p>Why don't you allow links?
 Seriously, allow links.
 People can choose not to click on them if they want.
 Jeez.</p>-----
 <p>Who are the Listservians most like me.</p>-----
 <p>Gods of the listserve - How can I relate art to these people in a way that they want to bring it into their homes? </p>-----
+<p>Which story caused people to react the most? why? </p>-----
+<p>What's your favorite post?
+Which post has surprised you beyond what you'd expect this would draw out?
+Do you wish you'd done anything differently?</p>-----
+<p>Will I actually write something if I win?</p>-----
+<p>None</p>-----
+<p>What is the data??
+How far in advance do people get selected, how many people decline, what are the 'specs' on posts, what ends up actually get sent out, are there censors, do authors get responses? i've written back to people who asked for connection and gotten nothing.......... is that because most people get 1500 responses? or because something about me?</p>-----
+<p>Is there anything I could write about that would be useful/interesting to all the people reading?</p>-----
+<p>How did participants gather and can we expand ?</p>-----